-1 Symbolic Execution Semantics
+2 Symbolic Execution Semantics

-Symbolic execution semantics of the WHILE language are shown in Fig. 1.
-The judgement in symbolic execution has a form $\langle s, q, pc \rangle \Downarrow q', pc'$, where s is a statement, q and q' are the input and output symbolic environments, respectively, and pc and pc' are input and output path conditions, respectively.
-A symbolic environment maps program variables to symbolic expressions.
+A symbolic state (or symbolic environment) q is a map from program variables to symbolic expressions.
 A path condition is a formula over symbolic expressions.
+Symbolic execution semantics of the WHILE language are shown in Fig. 2.
+A judgement in symbolic execution has a form $\langle s, q, pc \rangle \downarrow q', pc'$ , where s is a statement, q and q' are the input and output symbolic environments, respectively, and pc and pc' are input and output path conditions, respectively.
 Note that since WHILE language does not have inputs, symbolic expressions are introduced into the state by the havoc statement.

-Unlike the concrete operational semantics, a statement might have several executions.
-For example, both branches of an if-statement can be evaluated if both the condition b and its negation $\neg b$ are consistent with the current path condition pc.
+Unlike the concrete operational semantics in Fig. 1, the rules of symbolic semantics are non-deterministic.
+A statement might have several legal executions in a given symbolic state q.
+For example, both branches of an if-statement can be executed if both the condition b and its negation $\neg b$ are consistent with the current path condition pc.